Table of Contents

 Differences Between Casting and Injection Molding

-The injection molding process also is the process that injecting the molten material in the mold cavity.
-But, the process details, capabilities, materials are different from the casting molding.
-Next we will compare the casting molding and injection molding.
+The injection molding process is also the process of injecting the molten material into the mold cavity.
+But the process details, capabilities, and materials are different from the casting molding.
+Next, we will compare casting, molding, and injection molding.

 Fundamental Principles